gioele/xpathapi-jaxp/README.md

 * makes code shorter and more readable,
 * provides Java Generics `List`s, not only older `NodeList` objects,
-* has a template mechanism that makes you avoid complex and error-prone strings concatenations.
+* has a template mechanism that allow you to get rid of complex and error-prone strings concatenations.

 Examples